Schematic showing an underfloor hydronic heating and cooling system with a heat pump.

 Air Conditioners for All-Electric Homes

-Consider combining reverse cycle air conditioners (RCACs) with air-to-water hydronic heat pumps.
-This makes a lot of sense for two storey homes because RCACs are best at cooling whilst hydronic heat pumps are best at heating.
-This is because air-to-water heating gives radiant heat whereas air-to-air heating is blown.
+Consider combining your RCAC with air-to-water hydronic heat pumps.
+This makes a lot of sense because RCACs are better at cooling whilst hydronic heat pumps are better at heating.

 RCACs & Hydronic Heat Pumps